jaq-lagnirac/cs370-swe/papers/server-instructions.md

     - Reload privilege tables now?: y

 ## Database Setup
-Now we have to configure the database to correspond with what `server.py` is expecting.
-This part will change with future versions.
-For now, follow these steps:
+Now we have to configure the database to correspond with what the server is expecting:

 1. With mariadb running, enter the database as root using ```sudo mysql```
 2. Create a user called 'admin' with password 'admin' ```grant all on *.* to 'admin' identified by 'admin' with grant option;```